csound-flossmanual/csound-floss/book/02-y-live-audio.md

 512 and a sample rate of 44100 you will have around 12ms latency, which is usable for live keyboard playing.
-If you have problems with either the latency or the performance, tweak the values as described [here](https://csound.com/docs/manual/UsingOptimizing.html).
+If you have problems with either the latency or the performance, tweak the values as described&nbsp;
+[here](https://csound.com/docs/manual/UsingOptimizing.html).

 ## The \"\--realtime\" Option